ndronos/c-nomorph/Adamson-2011/README.md

 like post-punk, power pop, and new wave.
 Bands like The Clash and Television combined punk's immediacy with better chops and more outside influences.
+The Offspring and Green Day revived punk in the 90s with catchy melodies, launching and era of pop punk that persists to this day.

 (Adamson, 2011)